MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ### Create a record

 This example creates a new row in `contoso_SensorData` table with `partitionid` set to `deviceid`.
-It also sets `ttlinseconds` column which ensures that row expires after 1 day and deleted from dataverse automatically.
+It also sets `ttlinseconds` column which ensures that row expires after 1 day and deleted from Dataverse automatically.

 **///////////////////////////////////**